 The City of Alexandria successfully contributed data in all possible categories to the 2013 Annual Homeless Assessment Report and the 2013 Veterans Annual Homeless Assessment Report.
-Each report consisted of the following six categories plus report summaries: 1) Emergency Shelters for Families; 2) Emergency Shelters for Individuals; 3) Transitional Housing for Families; 4) Transitional Housing for Individuals; 5) Permanent Supportive Housing for Individuals.
+Each report consisted of the following six categories plus report summaries: 1) Emergency Shelters for Families; 2) Emergency Shelters for Individuals; 3) Transitional Housing for Families; 4) Transitional Housing for Individuals; 5) Permanent Supportive Housing for Families; and 6) Permanent Supportive Housing for Individuals.